 Everywhere we turn, we see more recitations of GDPR articles, yet there is very little in terms of practical interpretations and application of the regulation available for Controllers.
 As a Processor, with a large number of global Controllers as our customers, we have distilled pragmatic approaches to GDPR Controller compliance that can be actioned immediately.
 We are sharing this practical advice over the next few months to protect EU Data Subject information, particularly within SaaS data backups.
 GDPR does not clearly articulate obligations for the SaaS data backup and archiving space, yet these are still held to the overarching obligations of the GDPR.

 We thought we’d share our approach as it pertains to the cloud backup and recovery space and how we empower our customers as well as support the critical rights of EU citizens.

-Join the “GDPR Right to be Forgotten - Compliance for your Backups” webinar and learn as we talk through the ins and outs of maintaining immutable backups while supporting crucial rights of EU Data Subjects.
+View the “GDPR Right to be Forgotten - Compliance for your Backups” webinar recording and learn as we talk through the ins and outs of maintaining immutable backups while supporting crucial rights of EU Data Subjects.

 Find out more about OwnBackup’s GDPR data protection solution and answers to some of the most commonly asked questions we’ve received on our GDPR page.